Playing with Fire

 The more Sue loosens up and opens herself to the process, the more we discover her personal connections with these individuals.
 There are resonant stories, no doubt, about falling outs amongst friends, ideological divides between parent and child and even Eurasian identity that simmer to the surface but they seem tangential in a play like this, ultimately competing with the more serious themes at hand.
 An emotional outburst about a mean university prank strikes an odd note.

-Photo Credit: Joseph Nair, courtesy of Checkpoint Theatre
+Photo Credit: Joseph Nair, courtesy of Checkpoint Theatre |

 I have been a fan of Claire Wong’s assured, sensitive direction in productions such as Occupation, The Way We Go and Eat Duck but it unfortunately did not work for me here at all.
 The play opens with the cast standing in a row, staring into the middle distance and speaking with the air of a lecturer delivering a PowerPoint presentation.
 Scene changes are marked by the actors rolling around barrels in protracted, stylized movements that prove genuinely distracting.
 Conversations drag and the ninety minutes feels much longer than it actually is.
-Dass turns in a credible performance as Sue but there is unfortunately little rapport between her and the other characters which make it hard for us to empathize with them.
+Dass turns in a credible performance as Sue but there's little rapport between her and the other characters which makes it hard for us to empathize with them.
 The only honest, wholesome relationship is the one between her and Rafaat’s wonderfully authentic technician character towards the end.

 The Crystalwords score: 2.5/5